 A naturalist print of a variegated finch also known as an elegant finch.

 Finches are birds with stout conical bills adapted for eating seeds and often have colourful plumage.
-They occupy a great range of habitats where they are usually resident and do not migrate.
+They occupy many habitats where they are usually resident and do not migrate.

 There is another Shaw illustration in the pelican print collection.